kraemer-lab/GRAPEVNE/docs/getting_started/builder.md

 This will launch the same series of steps as the `Build and Test` button, but without needing the GRAPEVNE application.
-There is also a `./run_docker.sh` script for launching a `docker` container that will pre-configure itself before launchign your workflow.
-These can be run locally, or remotely, as required.
+There is also a `./build_container.sh` script for creating a container from the provided `Dockerfile`, and `./run_workflow.sh` which launches the container.
+These can be run locally, or remotely (i.e. cloud compute), as required.

 ## Building workflows for use as modules